adzerk/audience-ios-objc-sdk/README.md

 __Beware!__ _Custom tracking events are not interpreted by our services and bring limited functionality other than logging and basic statistics._

-_TODO_

 ##### Objective-C

-Create a new CocoaTouch class that inherits from `VSDKTrackingEvent` (or any of the other tracking event model classes)
+Create a new Cocoa Touch class that inherits from `VSDKTrackingEvent` (or any of the other tracking event model classes)

 Example: